import-ariel/bayes_beats/README.md

 ### ACE-STEP Foundation

-We fine-tuned this model on MTG-JAMENDO, a large dataset of annotated tracks that works has mood-specific labels.
+We fine-tuned this model on MTG-JAMENDO, a large dataset of annotated human-made tracks that works has mood-specific labels.
 The goal of fine-tuning is to train ACE-STEP to be atuned to capturing "moods" in the songs it outputs.
 We use Low Rank Approximation methods, and only fine-tune the weights associated with the last generative layer.

 ### LoRA Fine-Tuning Approach